Support Pollinators through Wildflower Verges and Native Gardens

 1. Launch Awareness Campaigns

-• Educate the public on the importance of pollinators through workshops, social media, and signage at project sites.
+• Educate the public on the importance of pollinators through workshops, social media, and on-site signage.

 2. Involve Local Schools and Groups